TowerBR/backup_software_testing/test_06_Thunderbird_Duplicacy_single_or_separate_storage_setup.md

 *It's worth noting that when messages are deleted, they are deleted "inside" the mbox files, but they remain there, only the index changes.*

+Another aspect to note is the relationship between size increasing of the repository and size increasing of the storage.
+We can see in the graph below that storage increases from **5 to 26** times the increase of the repository.

+![Graph06][6]

 ## Conclusions

 * It is clear that for normal daily use it is better to have separate jobs / settings for database files (with fixed chunls) and for other files (with variable chunks).
 When "exceptional" operations are performed, the performance of the two solutions is approximately equivalent.

+* Neither of the configurations is fully suitable for backing up a mixed repository (text and SQL files), as the increase in storage is much bigger than the repository increase.
+Even with an aggressive prune policy, the increase in storage will be exponential.

 ##